• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees and line a baking sheet with parchment paper.
+• Preheat oven to 350℉ and line a baking sheet with parchment paper (do not grease your baking sheet, this can cause cookies to spread into blobs).
 Set aside.

-• In a separate bowl, sift together the dry ingredients flour, salt, baking soda, baking powder, cinnamon, ginger, and nutmeg.
+• In a separate bowl, add flour, salt, baking soda, baking powder, cinnamon, ginger, and nutmeg.
+Sift or whisk to remove clumps.

 • Gradually stir dry ingredients into butter mixture until just combined.
 Add grated carrots and pecans to dough and stir until evenly incorporated

-• ing a medium cookie scoop (or a heaping tablespoon), spoon cookie dough 2 inches apart onto prepared baking sheet.
+• Using a 1.5 tablespoon cookie scoop, drop cookie dough 2 inches apart onto your prepared baking sheet.
 Recipe should make 30 individual cookies total.

-• Bake for 9-10 minutes, or until lightly browned around edges.
+• Bake for about 9-11 minutes, or until lightly browned around edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

-• In a large bowl, cream together the cream cheese and butter until combined.
-Add vanilla and half off the powdered sugar, mixing slowly to combine.
-Add remaining powdered sugar and mix slowly to combine.
+• In a large bowl, add cream cheese and butter.
+Using a hand mixer or stand mixer, beat until smooth and creamy.
+Add vanilla, salt, and half off the confectioner's sugar, mixing slowly to combine.
+Add remaining confectioner's sugar and mix slowly to combine.
 Once incorporated, beat on high speed for 2 to 3 minutes, until light and fluffy.

-• Pipe or spread frosting onto half of the cookies, then top with remaining cookies to make sandwiches.
+• Pipe or spread frosting onto half of the cookies.
+Top with remaining cookies to make sandwiches.

 Equipment Recommendations